Die-cast toy: Industry leaders

-Die-cast (or diecast, or die cast) toys were first produced early in the 20th century by manufacturers such as Meccano (Dinky Toys) in the United Kingdom, Dowst Brothers (TootsieToys) in the United States and Fonderie de précision de Nanterre (Solido) in France.
+Die-cast toys were first produced early in the 20th century by manufacturers such as Meccano (Dinky Toys) in the United Kingdom, Dowst Brothers (TootsieToys) in the United States and Fonderie de précision de Nanterre (Solido) in France.
 The first models on the market were basic, consisting of a small vehicle body with no interior.
 In the early days, as mentioned, it was common for impurities in the alloy to result in zinc pest, and the casting would distort, crack, or crumble.
 As a result, die-cast toys made before World War II are difficult to find in good condition.
 The later high-purity Zamak alloy avoided this problem.

 Lesney began making die-cast toys in 1947.
-Their popular Matchbox 1-75 series was so named because there were always 75 different vehicles in the line, each packaged in a small box designed to look like those used for matches.
+Their popular Matchbox 1–75 series was so named because there were always 75 different vehicles in the line, each packaged in a small box designed to look like those used for matches.
 These toys became so popular that the "Matchbox" became widely used as a generic term for any die-cast toy car, regardless of manufacturer.

 The popularity of die-cast toys developed through the 1950s as their detail and quality increased.
 More companies entered the field, including successful brands like Corgi brand, produced by Mettoy, Italian Mercury, Danish Tekno, or German Schuco and Gama Toys.
 Corgi Toys appeared in 1956 and pioneered the use of interiors and windows in their models.

 In 1968, Hot Wheels were introduced in the United States by Mattel to address the complaint that they had no line of toys for boys to balance their line of Barbie dolls for girls.
 Because they looked fast and were fast (they were equipped with a low-friction wheels/axles), Hot Wheels quickly became the most popular die-cast cars in the toy market, becoming one of the world's top sellers, challenging the popularity of Matchbox.

 Since 2009, the Diecast Hall of Fame inducts designers, industry executives and others that have made major contributions to the industry.